RD Gateway OTP Provider

-This step is only required when you access MS SQL server by using Netwrok Service account which runs RD Gateway service.
-You will need to grant read and write access for “SecureMFAOTP” database.
-Access needs to be granted for service or computer account under which RD Gateway service runs.
-Below is an example how to create a read and write access to computer’s (ardsgtwl01$) Netwrok Service account in ADATUM domain using SQL query.
+When using integrated SQL security you will need to grant read and write access for “SecureMFAOTP” database.
+Access needs to be granted for the service or computer account under which RD Gateway service runs.
+Below is an example of how to create a read and write access to a computer’s (ardsgtwl01$) Network Service account in ADATUM domain using SQL query.

 When RD Gateway is successfully configured to use a custom authentication provider, the below event will be created in the Windows Event log:

 Event ID: 1002

 Log Name: Microsoft-Windows-TerminalServices-Gateway/Admin

 Event Message: The user authentication plug-in "SecureMFARdgAuthenticationProvider" has been configured.
 The configuration will take effect after the RD Gateway service is restarted.